Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 Jetpack Stats, including video stats, are only available in the Jetpack plugin.
 If you’re using the individual VideoPress plugin and want stats for your videos, please install the Jetpack plugin as well.

-Video views have their own section within the Jetpack Stats page under Jetpack > Stats in your WP Admin.
+Video views have their own section within the Jetpack Stats page under Stats → Traffic tab in your WP Admin.

-Scroll down to find the video stats section.
+Scroll down on the page to find the video stats section.

 Jetpack VideoPress videos on your site are listed by title, along with how many views a particular video has received.